 HUMA 200.
 WESTERN CIVILIZATION: HISTORICAL AND INTELLECTUAL FOUNDATIONS.
 This course explores the intellectual, cultural, political, and religious foundations of Western Civilization from the ancient Greeks to the modern world, with special emphasis on great thinkers, crucial events, and significant ideas.
-Prerequisites: Writing 101 and Humanities 102.
-Students substituting Religion 211 and 212 for Humanities 102 must take either Religion 211 or Religion 212 as a prerequisite for this course.
+Three hours.